JuliaDynamics/DiscreteEvents.jl/docs/src/intro.md

 ## Processes

-Functions can be started as asynchronous **processes**, which aside from doing something useful can coordinate with the clock and other events by delaying for some time or waiting for conditions, taking inputs from events, triggering events or starting other processes …
+Functions can be started as asynchronous **processes** or [coroutines](https://docs.julialang.org/en/v1/manual/control-flow/#man-tasks-1), which aside from doing something useful can coordinate with the clock and other events by delaying for some time or waiting for conditions, taking inputs from events or other processes, triggering events or starting other processes …

 Processes are a powerful modeling device, but you need to take care that